 - Eucalyptus (Eucalyptus globulus) – A powerful antiseptic and effective on respiratory problems

 - Geranium (Pelargonium graveolens) – Sedative, anti-inflammatory and antispasmodic

 - Ginger (Zingiber officinale) – A powerful expectorant, clearing lungs of mucus

 - Lavender (Lavandula officinalis) – Soothing and sedative

 - Peppermint (Mentha piperita) – Settles digestive disorders and is anti-inflammatory

 - Tea Tree (Melaleuca alternifolia) – Antiseptic and a powerful immune stimulant

 First Aid Recipes

 Place 2 drops of ginger or peppermint onto a handkerchief and inhale when feeling nauseous or a drop of ginger diluted in vegetable oil and massaged into the abdomen.

-Mix either 15 drops of Citronella or lavender (not both) into a 30g jar of fragrance and lanolin free cream (Use sparingly on exposed areas).
-Also add a 6 drops of citronella to oil burners to ward off the mosquito’s and gnats.
+Mix either 15 drops of Citronella or lavender (not both) into a 30g jar of fragrance and lanolin-free cream (Use sparingly on exposed areas).
+Also, add 6 drops of citronella to oil burners to ward off the mosquitoes and gnats.